 May started out on a good note.
 A camper came in and parked at one of the spots I had helped rake and found my glasses unharmed.
 We were really glad even though I had already gotten new ones.
 Also, the camp office got some lobsters in and cooked 25 of them for us to freeze, but we ate 3 of them already.
 Every place we have been the saying has always been “if you don't like the weather – wait 5 minutes and it will change”, which is the case here more than any other place we have been.
 One minute it will be sunny and then next pouring.
 This weekend is the “work” weekend and after almost having the place to ourselves it is strange to see so many people here.
 40 rigs came in Fri. and almost everyone has dogs and kids.
 They are all in the woods raking today and Bob is helping run the tractors.
 Tonight I will probably have to work in the office.
 We are staying an extra week because I haven't gotten my test results back yet, plus we still have to get all our medical records.
 We had to change sites because our spot had been rented out and, of course, it didn't go smoothly.
 When we bring the kitchen slide in a big hole is created and it turned out our vacuum charger fell in.
 What a pain to try to get out.
 One time our cookie jar went down and when we put the slide out it really chewed it up.
 Then Bob put the jacks down and our weight pushed the jacks way down in the gravel so Bob had to dig them out and put boards down.
 He was not happy.
 We finally got all our records together after a hassle from the mamo dept. They never received last years films from CO and I had to get an ultrasound and get extra x-rays done and they finally read them and I got to pick them up Thurs.
 So we are all set to leave Sun. the 17th.
 Tonight we are going to have our final lobster dinner and there is going to be a big bonfire.
 The last of the camp hosts from last year just came in so had a good bonfire and they all were up in the morning to see us off.
 It was hard to leave as they were just like family.
 It was pouring down rain which made getting the rig ready miserable, but finally got on our way.
 Before we left I started my weaving project and was trying to learn it on my own, but one of last year's camp hosts came back that knows how to do it and told me that what they sold me as monk's cloth was actually huck's cloth, which is twice as dense a weave which means that I have to do twice as many stitches.
 My colors and design is really pretty, but will take me twice as long to get done.
 Oh well, I never take the easy way and Sophia isn't helping any.
 While we were gone one day she got into the bag and chewed through my yarn.
 Thank goodness, I had just started that row or she wouldn't have gotten any treats for a week!

 The drive drive to Strawberry Park in Preston CT was pretty with all the trees and greenery.
-CT has made it to my top 3 prettiest states (TN & KY being the other 2).
+We didn't get any pictures of the park because we were so busy, but you can visit the above link to find all about it.
+Connecticut has made it to my top 3 prettiest states (TN & KY being the other 2).
 The homes and property were very well kept up, which made it so pretty, plus a lot of rock walls.
 We've mentioned ME had the worst roads, but had forgotten NY's roads.
 They were terrible and had to pay over $30 in tolls for the privilege.
 Mass has tolerable roads and CT has the best so far.
 NJ was good in spots and bad in others.
 Strawberry Park in Preston CT is a family oriented park with 450 sites, most of which are privately owned park models.
 Most of the models had additions added on and were really nice (there are pretty stiff codes here).
 We parked way in the back in a mostly RV section, but the roads were really narrow with loads of kids running around.
 It is not big rig friendly, but we finally made it.
 There are over 30 supervised activities going on, plus 3 large pools and 2 adult whirlpool spas.
 This place will be a zoo in the summer, so glad we won't be here then.
 We were so busy while there that Bob didn't get any pictures of the park.

-Our first stop the next day was Mystic CT where we took a tour of the Mystic Seaport Museum, which included the 1841 wooden whaling ship Charles W. Morgan (in restoration) that has outlived all of her kind and a re-created seafaring village of the 19th century maritime America.
+After arriving in Mystic we took a tour of the Mystic Maritime Museum, which included the 1841 wooden whaling ship Charles W. Morgan (in restoration) that has outlived all of her kind and a re-created seafaring village of the 19th century maritime America.
 Thank goodness I had my scooter, but it was a major school day outing so I kept having to dodge kids.
 Mystic has the most beautiful cemetery I have every seen.
 It is huge with lots of trees, bushes, flowers and just immaculate.
 The name Mystic is derived from the Pequot Indian name “missi-tuk” which means “great tidal river” as the Mystic River is really an estuary and it's waters advance and retreat with the tides.
 The community of Mystic was first founded in 1654.
 The Mystic Maritime Museum was founded on Christmas Day in 1929 and the seaport museum has grown into perhaps the world's premier maritime museum.

 The Thames River forms the border between Groton and New London and a lot of history here.
 We stopped at a little deli in Groton to get one of their famous grinder sandwiches for lunch.
 Their grinders are a superb sub sandwich made of italian sausages, salame etc. They were a favorite of Bob's diet when he was stationed their in 1960.
 Points of interest in New London/Groton area include the US Coast Guard Academy, the Electric Boat Co (manufacturer of nuclear subs), the residence of Eugene O'Neil and nearby Norwich, home of Benedict Arnold.